kirill-grouchnikov/aurora/docs/component/Command.md

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/command-title-popup.png" width="664" border=0/>

 An important note is in order here.
 Even though all the examples so far have shown secondary content displayed as a popup menu, that is not necessarily the case.
-Radiance's model of separating content from presentation (and combining the two in a projection) means that the **same exact command** projected as a split button can be projected into something that looks like this in the upcoming addition of the ribbon / command bar container:
+Aurora's model of separating content from presentation (and combining the two in a projection) means that the **same exact command** projected as a split button can be projected into something that looks like this in the upcoming addition of the ribbon / command bar container:

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/radiance/sunshine/docs/images/component/walkthrough/ribbon-application-menu.png" width="754" border=0/>